astorDev/profl/periods/q1-2025/index.md

 ## Open Source Projects: 2 Born, 3 Fleshing Out 🥩

 I continue my open-source development efforts.
-In Q1, I've started two projects: `confi` helping you with configuration management and `persic` containing various persistence (read database) related stuff.
+In Q1, I've started two projects: `confi` helping you with configuration management and `persic` containing various persistence (read "database") related stuff.
 3 projects (`nist`, `versy`, and `nice-shell`) received some updates, improvements, and new functionality.

 The most developed so far is NIST (a Non-toxic REST brother) You can check it out on [Github](https://github.com/astorDev/nist)!
 I would appreciate if you give it a star! ⭐